agudluri/python-developer-coding-challenge-2025/README.md

-# Python Developer Hiring Challenge
+# Python Developer Coding Challenge

 Welcome!
 This repository gives you everything you need to decide if the role fits your skills and to complete the technical exercise.